Skip to main content

 }

-⚠️ Note: In the OnCharacterSpeaks UnityEvent, the first parameter is the name of the speaking character, and the second parameter is the actual content.
+⚠️ Note: In the OnCharacterSpeaks UnityEvent, the first parameter is the name of the speaking character, and the second parameter is the actual spoken content.

 Then, add this function to InworldCharacter's OnCharacterSpeaks